Skip to main content

 • A company’s contact information is not readily available or is difficult to track down.

-Federal and state law: Federal law does not distinctly address insurance fraud.
+Federal and State Law: Federal law does not distinctly address insurance fraud.
 Instead, it is encompassed by The Violent Crime Control and Law Enforcement Act (1994), giving the federal government jurisdiction over insurance fraud when it affects interstate commerce.

 Insurance fraud for at least some lines of insurance is a crime in every state and the District of Columbia.
 Thirty states make insurer fraud a specific insurance crime.
 To address specific issues involving criminal activity, 42 states, plus the District of Columbia, have insurance fraud bureaus that investigate claims of illegal insurance activities.
-The fraud bureaus employ antifraud and criminal investigators, who work closely with federal, state, and local law enforcement officials to prosecute insurance fraud.
+The fraud bureaus employ antifraud and criminal investigators who work closely with federal, state, and local law enforcement officials to prosecute insurance fraud.

 Fighting fraud is an important aspect of state regulation.
 To help combat the growing problem of insurance fraud, the NAIC created the Online Fraud Reporting System, where consumers and insurance departments can electronically report suspected fraud to the appropriate insurance department.